allegro/blog/_posts/2021-07-14-How-to-turn-on-TypeScript-strict-mode-in-specific-files.md

 every member of your team will have strict errors shown to them in the editor of their choosing (yes, this plugin works with webstorm, vscode, vim, and more).

-Unfortunately, typescript plugins do not work in compilation time, they work only in IDEs.
+Unfortunately, typescript plugins do not work at compilation time, they work only in IDEs.
 Another nice feature that comes in the package is a compile-time tool that allows you to connect the strict plugin to your CI pipeline, or a pre-commit hook.
 It checks marked files with strict mode and prints to the console all strict errors found.
 If a single strict error is found, the tool exits with an error, so you can be sure that all specified files are really strict (strict, strict, strict... ahh).